10 Caregiver Stress Relief Tips to Get You Through the Holidays

 That can mean spending time (or video calling) with family or others who criticize your caregiving, don’t help out, or are unsupportive or unkind.

-Since you can’t simply avoid these people, the best way to protect yourself is to keep contact as minimal as possible and stay neutral and civil.
+Since you can’t simply avoid these people, the best way to protect yourself is to keep contact to a minimum and stay neutral and civil.

 This isn’t the time or place to hash out bigger issues or vent frustrations.